knoxjeffrey/knoxjeffrey.github.io/_posts/2016-04-11-amazon-beanstalk-and-rails.markdown

     postgresql94-devel: []
 ```

 It's a good time to now commit your changes to your git repo.
 With that done it's time to setup your environment.
 You can setup as many environements as you need, most likely a staging and production environment.
+Just change the ```RAILS_ENV``` and ```RACK_ENV``` values to suit.
 For this example I'll just setup the one environment.
-Type ```eb create my-env-name``` from the terminal, replacing 'my-env-name' with anything you like.
+Type ```eb create app-production``` from the terminal, replacing 'app-production' with anything you like.

-You can now visit your application at the address given by Elastic Beanstalk but if it's an existing application there's a good chance you'll be presented with a 403 screen which needs further setup in Beanstalk.
+You can now visit your application at the address given by Elastic Beanstalk but if it's an existing application with PostgreSQL there's a good chance you'll be presented with a 403 screen which needs further setup in Beanstalk.

 ## Extra Setup Steps

 The first thing I have to do is setup more environment variables that are used in my application.
-From your application dashboard choose ```Configuration```  and then ```Software Configuration```.
+From your Beanstalk application dashboard choose 'Configuration'  and then 'Software Configuration'.

 First up is to set ```RAILS_ENV: production``` and make sure to click the plus symbol and not the Apply button in order to add more variables otherwise it'll take you a long time to add all the variables!
 Then you will need to set ```SECRET_KEY_BASE``` and ```SECRET_TOKEN```.
 To get values for these you will need to type ```rake secret``` from the terminal for each one and then copy across the values.
 Also add any other environment variables you need in your application such as Facebook keys, etc. In my case these variables will be referenced from my secrets.yml file in my Rails applications.
 Here is an example of my setup for production: